Monte Carlo method: Library science

-Other
+Others

 Nassim Nicholas Taleb writes about Monte Carlo generators in his 2001 book Fooled by Randomness as a real instance of the reverse Turing test: a human can be declared unintelligent if their writing cannot be told apart from a generated one.

-Use in mathematics
+Mathematical applications

 In general, the Monte Carlo methods are used in mathematics to solve various problems by generating suitable random numbers (see also Random number generation) and observing that fraction of the numbers that obeys some property or properties.
 The method is useful for obtaining numerical solutions to problems too complicated to solve analytically.
 The most common application of the Monte Carlo method is Monte Carlo integration.

 Integration

 Monte-Carlo integration works by comparing random points with the value of the function.

 Errors reduce by a factor of $\scriptstyle 1/\sqrt{N}$.

 Deterministic numerical integration algorithms work well in a small number of dimensions, but encounter two problems when the functions have many variables.
 First, the number of function evaluations needed increases rapidly with the number of dimensions.
 For example, if 10 evaluations provide adequate accuracy in one dimension, then 10^{100} points are needed for 100 dimensions—far too many to be computed.
 This is called the curse of dimensionality.
 Second, the boundary of a multidimensional region may be very complicated, so it may not be feasible to reduce the problem to an iterated integral.
 100 dimensions is by no means unusual, since in many physical problems, a "dimension" is equivalent to a degree of freedom.

 Monte Carlo methods provide a way out of this exponential increase in computation time.
 As long as the function in question is reasonably well-behaved, it can be estimated by randomly selecting points in 100-dimensional space, and taking some kind of average of the function values at these points.
 By the central limit theorem, this method displays $\scriptstyle 1/\sqrt{N}$ convergence—i.e., quadrupling the number of sampled points halves the error, regardless of the number of dimensions.

 A refinement of this method, known as importance sampling in statistics, involves sampling the points randomly, but more frequently where the integrand is large.
 To do this precisely one would have to already know the integral, but one can approximate the integral by an integral of a similar function or use adaptive routines such as stratified sampling, recursive stratified sampling, adaptive umbrella sampling or the VEGAS algorithm.

 A similar approach, the quasi-Monte Carlo method, uses low-discrepancy sequences.
 These sequences "fill" the area better and sample the most important points more frequently, so quasi-Monte Carlo methods can often converge on the integral more quickly.
 Another class of methods for sampling points in a volume is to simulate random walks over it (Markov chain Monte Carlo).
 Such methods include the Metropolis–Hastings algorithm, Gibbs sampling, Wang and Landau algorithm, and interacting type MCMC methodologies such as the sequential Monte Carlo samplers.